 The CCRMP has been evaluated and determined to be consistent with the various goals and policies of the County General Plan.
-The CCRMP, together with the OCMP, will-constitute the Cache Creek Area Plan (CCAP), which will-provides the policy framework necessary structure and policies for implementing thisa program to manage the wide variety of resources associated with the creek, including habitat, water resources, aggregate, agriculture, and recreation.
+The CCRMP, together with the OCMP, constitute the Cache Creek Area Plan (CCAP), which provides the policy framework for implementing this program to manage the wide variety of resources associated with the creek, including habitat, water resources, aggregate, agriculture, and recreation.